MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio-code.md

 # Debug WebView2 apps with Visual Studio Code

 Use Microsoft Visual Studio Code to debug scripts that run in WebView2 controls.  <!-- Make sure you're using Visual Studio Code version [insert build here] or later. -->
-Visual Studio Code has a built-in [debugger](https://code.visualstudio.com/docs/nodejs/browser-debugging) for browser debugging.
+Visual Studio Code has a built-in debugger for browser debugging.
+See [Browser debugging in VS Code](https://code.visualstudio.com/docs/nodejs/browser-debugging).

 <!-- ====================================================================== -->
 ## Create a launch.json file

 To debug your code, your project is required to have a `launch.json` file.
 A `launch.json` file is a debugger configuration file to configure and customize the Visual Studio Code debugger.
-One of the properties needed to configure the debugger is the `request` property.
+One of the properties that's needed to configure the debugger is the `request` property.
 There are two `request` types, `launch` and `attach`.

 The following code demonstrates launching the app from Visual Studio Code (rather than attaching the debugger to a running instance of the app).
 To do this, the app must have been built previously.
 If your project doesn't have a `launch.json` file, create a new `launch.json` file in the `.vscode` subfolder in your current project and paste the following code into it: